On this page

 Exam Topics and Blueprint

 The CCNA exam covers six major domains with specific weightings.
-Understanding these percentages helps focus study time effectively.
+These percentages tell you where to focus your study time.

 Find Programs Near You